nextgis/docs_ngweb/source/layers.rst

 Using TMS connection
 ^^^^^^^^^^^^^^^^^^^^

-NextGIS Web style resources could be accessed as TMS.
+NextGIS Web style resources can be accessed as TMS.
 The link should look like this:

 .. code:: html